cjmaaz/ArchStarterPack/CONTRIBUTING.md

 **When suggesting an enhancement, include:**
 - Clear use case and benefits
-- Proposed implementation (if applicable)
+- Proposed implementation
 - Any potential drawbacks
-- Examples from other projects (if relevant)
+- Examples from other projects

 ### Adding Hardware Support

 Want to add configurations for your hardware?
-Great!

 **Include:**
 - Hardware specifications (CPU, GPU, laptop model)